Are e-fuels as green as they seem?

 This process requires power in the form of electricity, which is why its production is known as a power-to-liquid process.
 For e-fuels to be considered environmentally neutral, they should utilise electricity generated from renewable sources and only emit as much CO2 as was used in production.

 ‘No amount of spin can overcome the science of burning hydrocarbons.
-As long as fuel is combusted in engines, toxic air will persist in our cities,’ said Julia Poliscanova, senior director for vehicles and e-mobility at T&E. ‘Lawmakers who leave loopholes for e-fuels in emissions targets are condemning the public to decades more of avoidable air pollution.’
+As long as fuel is combusted in engines, toxic air will persist in our cities,’ said Julia Poliscanova, senior director for vehicles and e-mobility at T&E. ‘Lawmakers who leave loopholes for e-fuels in vehicle emissions targets are condemning the public to decades more of avoidable air pollution.’

 Costly and scarce